soxHenry433/TF2_U2Model/README.md

 # TF2_U2Model
--This is the U2 model for segmentation implemented in Tensorflow 2.3
+- This is the U2 model for segmentation implemented in Tensorflow 2.3

--With training data set consisting of around 3000 dicom hand images, we can achive test IOU of 0.87 in 200 epoch
+- With training data set consisting of around 3000 dicom hand images, we can achive test IOU of 0.87 in 200 epoch